Axel Lindgren Memorial Trail Closure

 Redesign sign

-Meanwhile, the Tsurai Ancestral Society (TAS) commissioned an engineering study to upgrade the trail and to re-route the lower part along the traditional path to the beach.
+Meanwhile, in 2022 the Tsurai Ancestral Society (TAS) commissioned GRD for an engineering study to redesign and reroute the lower part of the trail to the traditional path to the beach, improve safety, and better protect irreplaceable cultural resources.
 A report was submitted to TAS June 30, 2023.
-I believe TAS carefully reviewed the report before approving it and sharing it with the City.
+I believe TAS carefully reviewed the report before endorsing it and sharing it with the City.
 After receipt of the report, the Mayor had it posted on the City website in a meeting packet.

-On August 13, 2024, in support of TAS, the City Council resolved to
+In addition at the meeting on August 13, 2024, the City Council resolved to

-(1) Commit discretionary trail funds to the [TAS] project;
+(1) Commit discretionary trail funds to the [TAS/GRD] project;

 (2) Dedicate City staff time to search and apply for eligible grants;